pranavprakash090903/Netflix-clone/README.md

 The Netflix-clone is build using HTML,CSS.
 Using HTML, we build the basic structure of our website and for giving a dynamic look we use CSS.
 This makes our website more attractive for user.
-The various features used in this project are class,id,@media etc which beautify our website na d give a advance look.
+The various features used in this project are class,id,@media etc which beautify our website  and give a advance look.

 #  Images